h4harsimran/streambridge/readme.md

 ## ⚠️ Disclaimer

 This addon is for **educational and personal use only**.
-It is not affiliated with or endorsed by Emby, Jellyfin, or Stremio.
+It is not affiliated with or endorsed by Emby or Stremio.

 - This is an unofficial addon
 - Use at your own risk